MohMostafa-Web/cloning-demo/README.md

 # cloning-demo
-This repo is only for practicing
+This repo is only for practicing How to clone a GitHub online repo